6arms1leg/taskuler/README.md

 * Cyclic executive, cooperative (non-preemptive/run-to-completion), monotonic
   (fixed priorities) scheduling of multiple tasks in embedded systems for real-time applications
-* Pre-emption can be achieved through hardware interrupts
+* Preemption can be achieved through hardware interrupts
-* Timing of tasks (via task lists) is pre-defined at compile time
+* Timing of tasks (via task lists) is predefined at compile time
 * Switch between multiple task lists at run time
 * Tasks within a task list can individually be enabled and disabled at run time
 * Each task can individually be scheduled by its period and its offset to other